LCA InjuryOpen Popup Dialog

 - A feeling of instability or “giving in” with the weight load

 Ligaments are strong bands of tissue that connect one bone to another.
 The ACL, one of the two ligaments that cross in the middle of the knee, connects your femur to your tibia and helps stabilize your knee joint.

-ACL injuries are common with sports and fitness activities that can put pressure on the knee:
+- ACL injuries are common with sports and fitness activities that can put strain on the knee:

 Swivel with firmly planted foot

 Receive a direct blow to the knee or a collision, such as a B. a soccer device.ACL injury Treatment Hyderabad

 There are a number of factors that increase your risk of ACL injury, including: